falkr/ttm4175/pages/day3.md

 ```

 # Step 1: Setting up a web site

-The web server that is hosted by NTNU runs in [*headless mode*](https://whatis.techtarget.com/definition/headless-server), which means that the machine has neither a monitor, mouse or keyboard.
-What we _can_ do though, is remotely manage and control it through SSH.
-When we are connected, there is another challenge that we have to overcome in order to begin developing our website.
+ When we are connected via SSH, there is another challenge that we have to overcome in order to begin developing our website:
  The server is terminal based, which means that everything you want to accomplish on the server must be done purely through the terminal, including writing and editing files.
  There are a few option for doing this.
-The three arguably most common text editors for the terminal is _Vim_, _Emacs_ and _Nano_.
+The three most common text editors for the terminal is _Vim_, _Emacs_ and _Nano_.
 Todays focus will be centered around Nano.

-:note-box: It is important to note that today, most servers in companies and businesses run in headless mode, as it makes the servers faster and easier to manage.

 ## The Nano Editor